bbauska/W3Cx-5of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-2-7">5.2.7 Built-in JS class: Number</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The Number class can be used to transform strings into numbers, but it is recommended that you use parseInt or parseFloat instead.
+<p>The Number class can be used to transform strings into numbers, but it is
+recommended that you use parseInt or parseFloat instead.</p>

 <pre>1.  &gt; var n = Number(&apos;3.1416&apos;);
 2.  undefined